Indian-American Srikant Datar named Harvard Business School dean

 Reacting to the announcement, the Indian-American said: "I am equal measures humbled and honoured to take on this role.
 Harvard Business School is an institution with a remarkable legacy of impact in research, education, and practice.

-"I look forward to working with colleagues and friends of the School ï¿½ including throughout Harvard, in our Boston community, and around the world ï¿½ to realize our mission in what undoubtedly will be an exciting new era."
+"I look forward to working with colleagues and friends of the School -- including throughout Harvard, in our Boston community, and around the world -- to realize our mission in what undoubtedly will be an exciting new era."

 Datar will become the 11th dean in the Business School's 112-year history.